smartmeio/arancino-library/README.md

 ## Getting Started
-To start using Arancino Library, download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site](https://download.smartme.io/artifactory/arancino-library/).
+To get started with Arancino Library you can download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site] or directly from Arduino Library Manager.

 ### Arduino IDE

+#### from a zip file
 Open the Arduino IDE, unzip the _Arancino Library_ and import the unzipped folder (*Sketch* → *Include Library* → *Add .zip Library...*).
 The library will appear under *Sketch* → *Include Library* menu at the end, under the *Contributed* section.
 Examples will be under *File* → *Examples* → *Examples of Custom Libraries*.

+#### from Arduino Library Manager
+Open the Arduino IDE and go to *Sketch* → *Include Library* → *Manage Libraries*, the Arduino Library Manager window will be shown.
+Using the text box, type _Arancino_; finally selecte the Arancino Library item within the result list and click install.
+Be sure to select the latest version available.

 ## API